 - HARMONI: visible/near-IR integral field spectrograph [ESO release]

 - METIS: mid-IR imager and spectrograph [ESO release]

 ESO's Instrumentation Roadmap lays out the plans for future instruments.
 As part of a coordinated programme to ensure the maximum science return, the UK is supporting R&D toward instruments beyond this first batch.
-The UK is participating in Phase A studies of future MOS (MOSAIC) and HIRES instruments (ESO release), and in long-term plans toward a planet-finding instrument called EPICS.
-The UK is also a major partner in the CANARY pathfinder experiment for laser guide star, multi-object adaptive optics (MOAO), which uses the 4.2m William Herschel Telescope in La Palma.
+The UK is participating in Phase A studies of future MOS (MOSAIC) and HIRES instruments (ESO release), and in long-term plans toward a planet-finding instrument called PCS.
+The UK is also a major partner in the CANARY pathfinder experiment for laser guide star, multi-object adaptive optics (MOAO), which has used the 4.2m William Herschel Telescope in La Palma.